Kazuo Ishiguro(1954-), Novelist

 Sitter in 5 portraits

 Novelist who was born in Nagasaki, Japan and came to England aged six.
-After studying creative writing at the University of East Anglia he worked as a community worker in Glasgow before publishing his first novel, A Pale View of Hill (1982), a highly personal view of Japanese history and society.
-Other works include The Remains of the Day (1989, winner of the Booker Prize and made into an award-winning film starring Emma Thompson and Sir Anthony Hopkins), The Unconsoled (1995) and When We Were Orphans (2000) and Never Let Me Go (2005) and The Buried Giant (2015).
+After studying creative writing at the University of East Anglia he worked as a community worker in Glasgow before publishing his first novel, A Pale View of Hills (1982), a highly personal view of Japanese history and society.
+Other works include The Remains of the Day (1989), winner of the Booker Prize and made into an award-winning film starring Emma Thompson and Sir Anthony Hopkins, The Unconsoled (1995), When We Were Orphans (2000), Never Let Me Go (2005) and The Buried Giant (2015).